-Your Time Is Valuable. . .
+Your Time Is Valuable...
 So Are Your Patients

-- You work hard to give your patients better health.
-Help them heal by protecting their privacy. - By caring about your patients' privacy, you can: - Avoid causing them stress about whether their own information is lost because you gave them the wrong discharge paperwork - Protect their safety by making sure you are giving them the right prescription or care instructions - · Advance their health by entering information into the right record - Spend more time taking care of them, instead of dealing with privacy and security issues - Help them have a positive patient experience by making them feel like you are protecting their information at all times
+You work hard to give your patients better health.
+Help them heal by protecting their privacy.

+- By caring about your patients' privacy, you can: - Avoid causing them stress about whether their own information is lost because you gave them the wrong discharge paperwork - Protect their safety by giving them the right prescription or care instructions - Advance their health by entering information into the right record (beware of "copy paste"!) - Spend time taking care of them instead of dealing with privacy and security issues - Support a positive patient experience by making them feel like you always protect their information